Marie Horton

 Marie Horton is a fictional character on the NBC soap opera, Days of Our Lives.
 Created and introduced by serial creator Ted Corday, actress Maree Cheatham is most-recognized in the role, originating it on the debut episode that first aired November 8, 1965.
-As of the December 2, 2024, episode, Cheatham is the last surviving original cast member to appear on the serial; returning for its 60th anniversary, beginning with its 15,000th episode.
+As of the November 14, 2025, episode, Cheatham is the last surviving original cast member to appear on the serial; returning for its 60th anniversary, beginning with its 15,000th episode.
 The youngest child of Tom and Alice Horton, she is the mother of Jessica Blake Fallon and grandmother of Nick Fallon.

 Casting

 The role of Marie was originated by Maree Cheatham on the debut episode of Days of our Lives November 8, 1965, who played the role on-contract through August 23, 1968, again from January 29, 1970, through May 3, 1971, and briefly on December 22 and 23, 1971, and from May 9 through October 25, 1973.
 Cheatham reappeared in the role on June 28 and 29, 1994, November 1 to 15, 1996, and briefly from June 11 to 28, 2010.
 In Cheatham's absence, actress Kate Woodville played Marie from May 13, 1977, to December 7, 1977, and actress Lanna Saunders played the role on-contract from April 9, 1979, through April 8, 1985.

 In April 2024, following the death of Bill Hayes, it was announced Cheatham would reprise the role in episodes pertaining to the death of Hayes' Doug Williams, as well as the celebration of the soap's 15,000th episode.
 Marie returned during the December 2 episode.
 Discussing her return, Cheatham told TV Insider: "It's such an honor to be called back for this very auspicious and emotional [occasion].
 DAYS has to be congratulated for lasting this long and going into the future with streaming.
 This is the future of television!"
 In August 2025, it was announced she would again reprise the role in celebration of the serial's 60th anniversary later the same year.
-She returned during the November 10 episode.
+She returned during the November 10 episode, and departed during the November 14 episode.